-4.2.1.1.5.3 Management Reviews:
+4.2.1.1.5.3 Management Reviews

-- 4.2.1.1.5.3.2 Examine changes in external and internal issues relevant to the quality management system; - 4.2.1.1.5.3.3.
-Review information on the performance and effectiveness of the quality management system, including trends in: - 4.2.1.1.5.3.3.3.
-Process performance; - 4.2.1.1.5.3.4 Examine adequacy of resources; - 4.2.1.1.5.3.5 Consider risks and opportunities for improvement; - 4.2.1.1.5.3.6.
-Document, and retain, decisions and actions related to:

-4.2.1.1.5.3.6.1 Opportunities for improvement, 4.2.1.1.5.3.6.2 Need for changes to quality management system, 4.2.1.1.5.3.6.3 Resource needs.

-4.2.1.1.6 Provide suitable and adequate facilities and equipment to enable all work to be carried out in a competent and safe manner.
-All equipment shall be maintained in accordance with applicable organizational requirements and instructions shall be assessed periodically to ensure continued suitability, and defective equipment replaced or repaired in a timely manner.

-4.2.1.1.7 Identify which tools and equipment require calibration and maintain records of required calibrations.
+- 4.2.1.1.5.3.2 Examine changes in external and internal issues relevant to the quality management system. - 4.2.1.1.5.3.3 Review information on the performance and effectiveness of the quality management system, including trends in: Process performance. - 4.2.1.1.5.3.4 Examine adequacy of resources. - 4.2.1.1.5.3.5 Consider risks and opportunities for improvement. - 4.2.1.1.5.3.6.
+Document, and retain, decisions and actions related to: - 4.2.1.1.5.3.6.1 Opportunities for improvement, - 4.2.1.1.5.3.6.2 Need for changes to quality management system, - 4.2.1.1.5.3.6.3 Resource needs. - 4.2.1.1.6 Provide suitable and adequate facilities and equipment to enable all work to be carried out in a competent and safe manner.
+All equipment shall be maintained in accordance with applicable organizational requirements and instructions shall be assessed periodically to ensure continued suitability, and defective equipment replaced or repaired in a timely manner. - 4.2.1.1.7 Identify which tools and equipment require calibration and maintain records of required calibrations. - 4.2.1.1.9 Data (such as that related to plan reviews, permitting, inspections, etc.,) shall be tracked to allow for analysis and improvement in workflows and/or staff or stakeholder training/education.

-4.2.1.1.8 Establish and maintain policies guiding use and maintenance of transportation equipment.

-4.2.1.1.9 Data (such as that related to plan reviews, permitting, inspections, etc.,) shall be tracked to allow for analysis and improvement in workflows and/or staff or stakeholder training/education.

-4.2.1.1.10 Provide adequate information technology (IT) support.
+4.2.1.1.10 Be provided adequate information technology (IT) support.